ivgnk/Math-on-Python/README.md

 ## 👁️‍🗨️ Visualization
 https://github.com/gtaylor/python-colormath -  453 stars
+https://pypi.org/project/sympy-plot-backends - Backends for plotting with SymPy - Звёзд: 42
 https://pypi.org/project/roc-utils - Tools to compute and visualize ROC curves -  Звёзд: 28
 https://pypi.org/project/llnl-pydv -  1D graphics and data analysis tool, heavily based on the ULTRA plotting tool - Звёзд: 12
 https://pypi.org/project/caspy3 - A program that provides both a GUI and a CLI to SymPy, a symbolic computation and computer algebra system Python library